Wealth and Financial Freedom.

 Myth #3: You Can Save Your Way to Financial Freedom.

-The idea behind this is that if you cut expenses enough, live frugally enough on your current salary, and save you will eventually arrive at the destination (financial independence).
+The idea behind this is that if you cut expenses enough, live frugally enough on your current salary, and save you will eventually arrive at the destination (financial freedom and independence).

-The problem is what looks good on paper isn’t always practical and life doesn’t always abide by the rules.
-Consider the following:
+But what looks good on paper isn’t always practical and life doesn’t always abide by the rules.

 1) What happens if a major illness causes massive financial loss for you and your family?